drewbelf/cv/index.md

 Invited Panelist.
 Roundtable on Teaching Franciscan Sources.
 Association of Franciscan Colleges and Universities Symposium.
 Siena College.
 June 20–22.

-Invited Paper.
-"The *Summa halensis* on the Coming of Christ in Judgment."
+`2023`
+"Satisfaction, Resurrection, and Justification in the *Summa halensis*."
 The Last Things in Alexander of Hales and the Early Franciscan School.
 Colegio S. Isidoro, Roma.
 May 29–30.

-`2023`
 "Recording Class and Inclusive Teaching."
 Diversity, Equity, and Inclusion Lecture Series.
 St. Bonaventure University.
 April 18.
 Co-presented with Alex Gillham (St. Bonaventure University).

 `2022`